What is the difference between a DSLM and a DSLR?

 What is Micro Four Thirds?

 The Micro Four Thirds system is a development of the Four Thirds system which in turn was a development of the SLR system.
 However, the Four Thirds system was committed to developing technology for solely digital format cameras.
 This is also the reason why Micro Four Thirds lenses are so much smaller, because there’s a shorter flange focal distance.
 As a result, virtually any lens can be used on a Micro Four Thirds camera body with the right adaptor.
 The same cannot be said of most DSLRs.
+To explore more detail regarding this, check out sources like Clip Champ.

 What are theaspect ratio differences between Four Thirds and Micro Four Thirds systems?